Understanding the Importance of Personal Credit Scores

 There are two main data analytics firms, FICO (originally Fair, Isaac and Company) and VantageScore, that are responsible for compiling credit scores.
 FICO is used by 90% of lenders while VantageScore is primarily used by sites that offer free credit scoring.
 Both use a similar scoring algorithm, so the two credit scores should be similar.

-Both companies offer credit scores ranging from 300 as the lowest, up to 850 as the highest.
-Here is how each company defines their credit scoring models:
+Both companies offer credit scores ranging from 300 as the lowest, to 850 as the highest.
+Here is how each company defines its credit scoring models:

 FICO Credit Scores